xavibenjamin/smithtimmytim.com/src/index.md

 layout: 'layouts/home.html'
 ---

-I love *Star Wars*, [coffee](https://youtu.be/sNlf_SLh_v4), taking pictures, spending time with friends, [reading comics](https://leagueofcomicgeeks.com/profile/smithtimmytim), writing on my blog, [making YouTube videos](https://www.youtube.com/smithtimmytim), [watching movies](https://letterboxd.com/ttimsmith/), playing board games, and spending time naked near water (except lakes&nbsp;🤮).
+I love *Star Wars*, [coffee](https://youtu.be/sNlf_SLh_v4), taking pictures, spending time with friends, [reading comics](https://leagueofcomicgeeks.com/profile/smithtimmytim), writing on my blog, [making YouTube videos](https://www.youtube.com/smithtimmytim), [watching movies](https://letterboxd.com/ttimsmith/), playing board games, and spending time naked near water (except lakes 🤮.
+Not a huge fan of lakes).

 I was born and raised in Southern California.
 In 2012, I moved to Minnesota and spent seven years there.
 It was a great adventure.
 It helped me grow in ways I would've never imagined and lead me to meet my incredible spouse.